emrahsariboz/DataStructuresWithCpp/README.md

 ## Purpose

-I wrote implementations of these graph algorithms to better understand how data structures work.
-Its one of the must topic to become "good" software engineer.
+I wrote implementations of these data structures to better understand how data structures are working.
+Its one of the must learned topic to become "good" software engineer.